 Nikolas Iwas, Managing Director of H2 MOBILITY.

 In Germany, the joint venture H2 MOBILITY Deutschland GmbH & Co.
 KG is responsible for coordinating, planning, building and operating hydrogen refuelling stations.
-By 2018/19 the company, with its shareholders Air Liquide, Daimler, Linde, OMV, Shell and TOTAL, will put in place a basic network of some 100 hydrogen stations.
-In a second extension phase, scheduled to run until about 2023, H2 MOBILITY plans to operate up to 400 hydrogen refuelling stations.
-The second phase of expansion will, however, be linked to the number of fuel cell electric vehicles on the roads.
+By 2021 the company, with its shareholders Air Liquide, Daimler, Linde, OMV, Shell and TOTAL, will put in place a basic network of some 100 hydrogen stations.
+From 2021 onwards, further stations will be built where commercial vehicle demand is expected in the short term and where a public filling station seems sensible for a growing network of filling stations, also for passenger cars.

 Within the framework of COHRS, H2 MOBILITY is building 17 hydrogen refuelling stations in the German federal states of Hamburg, Lower Saxony, Brandenburg, Saxony, Saxony-Anhalt, North Rhine-Westphalia, Hesse, Baden-Württemberg, Rhineland-Palatinate and Bavaria.